Sports radio: Programming

+Some sports leagues place restrictions on how their radio broadcasts (at both the local and national level) may be distributed via internet radio, although some leagues have since loosened these restrictions in order to widen their audiences amid the growth and ubiquity of digital platforms.
+Sports talk programs can be syndicated as podcasts and vodcasts with relative ease, and sports teams have also launched their own online digital networks with sports talk centered around their own properties.
+Some television sports channels have featured video simulcasts of sports talk programs as part of their programming (including ESPN Radio shows, and syndicated shows such as The Dan Patrick Show).
+Some shows such as CJCL's Tim & Sid, and The Pat McAfee Show began as radio shows, but eventually migrated to video- and television-oriented formats.

 Following the 2018 repeal of the United States' Professional and Amateur Sports Protection Act of 1992, a variant of the format focusing upon sports betting began to emerge.
 In August 2019, SportsMap (then SB Nation Radio) and Vegas Stats & Information Network (VSiN) launched the BetR Network with affiliates in Las Vegas and Atlantic City at launch, while Philadelphia's WDAS flipped to a sports format featuring local programs involving sports betting.
-Broadcaster Audacy began to deploy its BetQL Network to more of its stations in June 2021 (using the on-air brand The Bet), alongside an expansion of their daily schedule.
-Stations with such formats may still affiliate with a mainstream sports radio network to fill the remainder of their schedule, with the aforementioned WDAS otherwise carrying Fox Sports Radio (as well as Philadelphia Union soccer), BetR including programming from co-owner SportsMap on its lineup, and BetQL being often carried alongside CBS Sports Radio on its owned-and-operated stations.
+Audacy began to deploy its BetQL Network (now the BetMGM Network) to more of its stations in June 2021 using the on-air brand The Bet, alongside an expansion of their daily schedule.
+Stations with such formats may still affiliate with a mainstream sports radio network to fill the remainder of their schedule, with the aforementioned WDAS otherwise carrying Fox Sports Radio and Philadelphia Union soccer, and BetMGM being often carried alongside Westwood One Sports on its owned-and-operated stations.
+In Australia, some sports stations are similarly devoted primarily to horse and greyhound racing.